Northern White Cheeked Gibbon Natural History

 This species lives in family groups based around a bonded breeding pair (which will remain together for their whole life).
 These animals will advertise their territories through singing.
 New groups form as single animals, which have broken away from their family group or have been the result of a group split due to the death of the parent pair, find their way together to bond as a new pair.

 A major contributor to the decline of this species in the wild has been through hunting for food and their use in traditional medicine.
 However the largest contributor to their decline, as with so many species, has been the deforestation of their natural habitat.
+The IUCN lists them as a critically endangered species.

 It is very easy to tell the difference between males and females of this species.
 The males are of a very dark colouration over their whole body except for the white tufts of fur around their cheeks (hence their common name).
 Females on the other hand contrast entirely by having a cream base coat with a black tuft of fur on top of the head, and black skin in the face.